-- not receive the relevant papers; - not be present at the meeting while the matter is considered; and - not participate in any decision on the matter.
+- not receive or have access to the relevant papers; - not be present at the meeting while the matter is considered; and - not participate in any decision on the matter.

 The Board may resolve to permit a Director to have an involvement in a matter involving a potential or actual conflict of interest.
 In such instances, the Board will minute full details of the basis of the determination and the nature of the conflict, including a formal resolution concerning the matter.